deckerweb/multisite-toolbar-additions/README.md

 ### General Features & Benefits -- Global Usage
-* Add a **Custom Nav Menu** to the toolbar via WP Menu system - great for instructions for your staff members or other resources... ([see FAQ for more...](https://wordpress.org/plugins/multisite-toolbar-additions/faq/))
+* Add a **Custom Nav Menu** to the toolbar via WP Menu system - great for instructions for your staff members or other resources...
 * Recommended in Multisite: to use the main site for this (but menu is available globally)
 * Only visible and accessable for Super Admins (Multisite context) or for Site Admins (non-Multisite context)!
 * Plugin is fully internationalized, English & German language files included by default :)